srynsh/BandwidthLimiter/report.md

 - add a login system so that the limit will be per user and not per device
 - add a user-friendly interface for admins
 - Use logs to generate reports and plots

+### Design Details

+- We have in total 3 threads:
+  - The first thread gets packets from the NFQUEUE and decides their fate.
+  - The second thread resets the map that stores the speed every time interval.
+  - The third resets the map that stores the total data used in the day.
+-